henryaddison/mlde-analysis/README.md

 ### Running Notebooks

-#### Interactive

-Use jupyter: `jupyter lab`
+The main expected way to run notebooks with full datasets is via batch jobs running a helper script that uses papermill but it is possible to run the notebooks interactively (and this is the expected way to develop and test new data analysis).

 #### Batch

-This can be used with a helper script to run a notebook in batch mode along with an (optional) parameter files: `bin/run-notebook nbs/my/notebook.ipynb nbs/my/parameters/setA.yml`
+This can be used with a helper script to run a notebook in batch mode along with an (optional) parameter files: `bin/run-notebook nbs/my/notebook.ipynb /output/base/dir/ nbs/my/parameters/setA.yml`.
+See `run-notebook` file itself for further details.

 There are further helpers (`queue-run-notebook`) for doing this on Blue Pebble and JASMIN in `bin/bp` and `bin/jasmin` respectively.
 These include support for options like memory and time requirements or partition.

+#### Interactive

+Use jupyter: `jupyter lab`

 ### CLI